 The three defensemen and the goaltender projected to be protected are as follows.

 Much like Tkachuk, Chabot is an obvious answer.
 He is an All-Star caliber defenseman that continues to get better with age.
-Chabot is by far the best rearguard on the roster and will continue to spearhead the attack for years to come.
-After that, it becomes a bit tricky to predict.
+He is, by far, the best rearguard on the roster and will continue to spearhead the attack for years to come.
+After that, the Senators have the ability to get a bit creative with their protection list.

 Related: 6 NHL Teams You Might Have Forgotten